stuartpittaway/diyBMSv4/ModuleV490-AllInOne/README.md

 Edit the pick and place (CPL file) before upload to JLCPCB to remove the line marked "U2".

 Do not install part U2.

+*This option has NOT been tested by the author, please feedback if you decide to experiment*

 ## BATTERY VOLTAGES BELOW 24V